Seán Clancy (Irish general): Military career

 Clancy joined the Defence Forces as an Air Corps cadet in 1984, and began flight training in 1986.
 He was trained on and has flown both fixed and rotary wing aircraft, clocking up 5,000 flight hours.
 He is a qualified type and instrument-rating examiner, qualified flight simulator instructor and has held type, instrument and NVG ratings on the AgustaWestland AW139 helicopter.

 As a search and rescue pilot, Clancy was commander of a crew who received the Marine Medal for Meritorious Service in 2002.

 Clancy has served in both Air Corps and tri-service Defence Forces Headquarters (DFHQ) appointments including as Squadron Commander, Wing Commander, Senior Staff Officer Operations, Senior Staff Officer Personnel, Chief of Air Staff Support in Air Corps Headquarters and Director of Strategic Planning Branch (Chief of Staff's Branch, DFHQ).
 In 2017, he was appointed as General Officer Commanding (GOC) of the Irish Air Corps and Director of Military Aviation (DFHQ).

 He is credited with playing a central role in the establishment of Ireland's first Emergency Aeromedical Service in 2012.

 Clancy served as military advisor to the Force Commander of the European Union Force Bosnia and Herzegovina (EUFOR/"Operation Althea"), and spent two years as air advisor to SHIRBRIG, the UN standby brigade.

 Prior to promotion to Chief of Staff, he served as Deputy Chief of Staff (Support) in DF Headquarters, responsible for logistics, human resources, transport, engineering, ordnance, medical and military policing across the three service branches of the Defence Forces.

 Clancy became the first Air Corps officer to be appointed as Chief of Staff by the government, and the second from outside the Irish Army (his predecessor Vice Admiral Mark Mellett was from the Naval Service).

+In May 2024 Clancy was announced as the next head of the European Union Military Committee with the rank of four star general.